 of organizations need company-wide disaster recovery plans

-Citrix and Azure Virtual Desktop can help you open the door to new possibilities in each of these areas—and many more.
+Citrix DaaS for Azure can help you open the door to new possibilities in each of these areas—and many more.

-When deployed within your Citrix environment, Azure Virtual Desktop can help you unleash a whole range of new possibilities for your business.
+Citrix DaaS for Azure can help you unleash a whole range of new possibilities for your business.
 But how can you know when the time is right?
-If any of the following scenarios sound familiar, that’s a strong indicator it may be time to modernize your environment with Azure Virtual Desktop and Citrix.
+If any of the following scenarios sound familiar, that’s a strong indicator it may be time to consider desktop as a service solutions.

 If your organization is in the midst of changing where, when, and how people work, you’re far from alone.
 Within just a few years, more than 90% of infrastructure and operations (I&O) organizations will have the majority of staff working remotely.1 And eight in ten companies across industries plan to embrace hybrid work to capitalize on the benefits it can drive.2